Portugal: Commercial Property Market

 Most commonly used for assembly, storage or distribution.
 This sector has seen increased demand in response to the pandemic with more Portuguese citizens now buying online.

 Planned developments which transform raw land into big investment opportunities

 Highly dynamic sector providing opportunities for all types of investor.
 This sector includes shopping centres, convenience stores and supermarkets.

 This includes a whole range of industries from bars and pubs through to sports centres.
 Vaccination will be a hallmark in the recovery of this sector

 Offices are one of the most common types of asset to have within a commercial property portfolio and come in a variety of sizes.

-The graph above shows both how transactions have grown over the past two decades and the growing number of international investors who have confidence in Portugal’s commercial property market.
+The graph below shows both how transactions have grown over the past two decades and the growing number of international investors who have confidence in Portugal’s commercial property market.

 Investment volume by sector

 Last year, 55% of transactions occurred during the first quarter whilst the remaining three quarters accounted for the final 45%.
 It is important to remember that these final three quarters coincided with the peak of the pandemic.
 In terms of investment volume, retail and office space led the way.
 Logistics and mixed-use also saw a boost too.
 Though there are limited mixed-use commercial investment opportunities in other countries this sector is quite new in Portugal and has a bright future ahead of it.